Composite pulses for robust universal control of singlet-triplet qubits: Methods

 The first-order term in $\delta h$ is zero when $b_{1,2}$ are chosen to satisfy

-where we have introduced the dimensionless parameter $\tilde{h}=h_0/J_{\text{max}}$.
-The solution to these equations for $\tilde{h}=1/4$ are shown in Fig.~\ref{paraRx}.
-In Fig.~\ref{paraRx}(a) we show a specific example of the pulse sequence for $\pi/2$ rotation about the $x$-axis.
-Fig.~\ref{paraRx}(b) shows solutions for a range of rotation angle $0\le\phi\le\pi$.
-For certain values of $\phi$ close to $\pi$, $b_1$ exceeds $1$ by up to $7\%$ but this is not a problem because $J_{\text{max}}$ is not typically a hard limit for pulse amplitudes.
+The solution to these equations are shown in Supplementary Figure S3.
+In Supplementary Figure S3\textbf{a} we show a specific example of the pulse sequence for $\pi/2$ rotation about the $x$-axis.
+Supplementary Figure S3\textbf{c} shows solutions for a range of rotation angle $0\le\phi\le\pi$.

 For the same parameter range we construct the corrected $z$-axis rotation as

 with $a$ and $b_{3,4}$ satisfying